RedisLabs/redislabs-docs/content/stack/release-notes/redis-stack/stack-6-2-6-releases/_index.md

 - New path-finding algorithms `algo.SPpaths` and `algo.SSpaths` for Graph

-- Support for gap filling for Time series
+- Support for gap filling for Time Series

 ## Detailed release notes